 The 5G System integration as a bridge in an IEEE 802.1 TSN network as described in clause 5.28 can make use of all features listed above.

-To support any of the above features to enable time-sensitive communication and time synchronization, during the PDU Session establishment, the UE shall request to establish a PDU Session as an always-on PDU Session, and the PDU Sessions are established as Always-on PDU session as described in clause 5.6.13.
-In this release of the specification, to use any of the above features to enable time-sensitive communication and time synchronization:
+To support any of the above features to enable time-sensitive communication, time synchronization and deterministic networking, during the PDU Session establishment, the UE shall request to establish a PDU Session as an always-on PDU Session, and the PDU Sessions are established as Always-on PDU session as described in clause 5.6.13.
+In this release of the specification, to use any of the above features to enable time-sensitive communication,time synchronization and deterministic networking:

 - Home Routed PDU Sessions are not supported;